Delete rows that are no longer needed, contain superfluous data, or were created accidentally.

 If your worksheet has extra unnecessary rows, it is easy to delete the row or values in the row.
-For instance, if you accidentally duplicate a row, no longer need an entry in your worksheet, or simply want to delete something and start over.
+You may want to delete a row if you accidentally duplicate a row, no longer need an entry in your worksheet, or simply want to delete something and start over.

-How to Delete Rows
+How to Delete a Row

-Deleting the Data, but Retaining the Row
+Deleting Data but Retaining the Row

 Deleting the Table Header Row